Non-medical Prescribing and Enhanced Clinical Skills

 This course will enable you to evaluate and challenge prescribing practice with reference to evidence based practice, equality and diversity and clinical governance.
 Level 6 study comprises two 20 credit modules.

-This module is accredited by the NMC and HCPC and upon successful completion, you will be able to add an annotation to your professional registration as an independent prescriber.
+This module is accredited by the NMC, HCPC (Physiotherapists, Podiatrists, Advanced Paramedics and Therapeutic Radiographers) and GPhC and upon successful completion, you will be able to add an annotation to your professional registration as an independent prescriber.
+For Dietitians and Diagnostic Radiographers you will be able upon successful completion to add the annotation as a supplementary prescriber.

 You can also study this module at Level 7.
 Please note that pharmacists are required by the GPhC to study at Level 7.
 Click here for more information.

 This module explores: